 Soils were sampled at all terrestrial NEON sites.
 At each site, 10-34 base plots were sampled from up to 4 Tower and 30 Distributed plots (Figure 1).
 The number of plots varied for each NEON site and was determined by NRCS, drawing on their extensive expertise with soil characterization along with knowledge of site variability and number of soil map units present.
 Relief, landforms, slope position, parent materials, and aspect are important parameters used to ensure site heterogeneity was captured by initial soil characterization efforts.
+Some of the selected plots overlap with NEON periodic soil sampling plots.
 See AD[02] for further details on the overall NEON spatial design and the Guidelines for the NEON Soil Characterization Effort document for more information on initial soil characterization spatial sampling.